Lioness: Hidden Treasures

-Lioness: Hidden Treasures is a posthumous compilation album by English singer and songwriter Amy Winehouse.
+Lioness: Hidden Treasures is a posthumous compilation album by the English singer and songwriter Amy Winehouse.
 It was released on 2 December 2011 by Island Records.
-It was her third album, and features unreleased songs, covers and demos selected by Mark Ronson, Salaam Remi and Winehouse's family, including the first single, "Body and Soul", with Tony Bennett.
+It features unreleased songs, covers and demos selected by Mark Ronson, Salaam Remi and Winehouse's family, including the first single, "Body and Soul", with Tony Bennett.
 The album was released in aid of the Amy Winehouse Foundation.
 "Our Day Will Come" was released as the album's second and final single on 4 December, and was Winehouse's first solo single to be released since 2007.